 Since this was an early lunch and we had kids everywhere, we went with a simple lemonade to drink, though any number of tropical cocktails would be a delicious addition — strawberry daiquiris, margaritas, and piña coladas.
 Add a couple coordinating party straws to brighten up any beverage, or garnish with fruit!

 I know it can seem like a lot to spend an evening every week with friends — we’re all so busy with work and activities and commitments.
 But we’re also realizing that our friends and family are the reason we work so hard.
 So we’ve carved out this special time each week to intentionally come together.
 This strengthens our relationships and gives us a bit of breathing room in the chaos of life.
-Want to download any of the files from this post?
-Get them here:
+Want to download the free files from this post?